Sumac onions are a tangy and slightly sweet condiment made by marinating thinly sliced red onions in a mixture of sumac and lemon juice.

 Sumac onions make the perfect accompaniment to a variety of Middle Eastern dishes.

-Make a falafel plate with crispy Middle Eastern falafel, creamy lemon hummus, lemon tahini sauce, fresh vegetables (like tomato wedges, cucumber slices and red bell pepper) and a bowl of sumac onions.
+Make a falafel plate with crispy Middle Eastern falafel (or try this simple baked falafel), creamy lemon hummus, lemon tahini sauce, fresh vegetables (like tomato wedges, cucumber slices and red bell pepper) and a bowl of sumac onions.
 Find more ideas for your falafel plate and what to serve with falafel.

 Serve it with lots of warm pita bread, fresh veggies and extra-virgin olive oil.